 Dixons Cottingley Academy serves the Bingley and Bradford communities with a distinct, high performance culture that has become the hallmark of the Dixons Academies Trust.
-Since joining the trust in 2018, the school has undergone a significant transformation, moving from a period of instability to establishing itself as a top tier choice for local families.
-In 2024, the academy GCSE results placed it in the top 35% of schools in England (FindMySchool ranking), underpinned by a Progress 8 score that is well above the England average.
+Since joining the trust in 2018, the school has undergone a significant transformation, moving from a period of instability to establishing itself as a purposeful local choice for families.
+In the 2025 GCSE dataset, the academy's FindMySchool ranking sits around the middle of ranked English secondary schools overall, but the Progress 8 score remains well above average at +0.65.
 With a capacity for 900 students, the academy feels purposeful and tightly managed, operating with a clarity of mission that focuses on social mobility and academic rigour.

 The atmosphere at Dixons Cottingley is defined by what the academy calls its Culture of Excellence.
 This is not a school that relies on flashy architecture or heritage; rather, the focus is on the human elements of discipline, respect, and hard work.
 The daily routine is highly structured, designed to eliminate distractions and ensure that every minute of the school day is dedicated to learning.
 Students move between lessons with a quiet efficiency, and the no excuses approach to behaviour is visible in the consistent application of school rules by all staff.